library-data-platform/ldlite/README.md

 * Supports DuckDB, PostgreSQL, and Redshift database systems

-* PostgreSQL/Redshift support enables:
+* The optional PostgreSQL/Redshift support enables:
-  * Data sharing in a multiuser environment
+  * Sharing the data in a multiuser database
-  * Integration with the LDP query builder app
+  * Querying the data from within the LDP query builder app
-  * Storing data in an LDP database if available
+  * Storing the data in an existing LDP database if available

 Example